Your Extreme Multi-label Classifier is Secretly a Hierarchical Text Classifier for Free: Experimental Apparatus

-In total, we consider six different benchmarking datasets.
-Three of them are from the world of HTC and three of them are from the world of XML.
-The HTC datasets are Web of Science - WoS by~\citet{ds-wos}, The New York Times Annotated Corpus - NYT by~\citet{ds-nyt} and RCV1-v2 by~\citet{ds-rcv1v2}.
-The XML datsets are Wiki10-31K by~\citet{ds-wiki1031} and AmazonCat-13K, and Amazon-670K each by~\citet{ds-amazon}.
-See Table~\ref{tab:datasets} general datasets statistics.
-The XML datasets can be obtained from ``The Extreme Classification Repository: Multi-Label Datasets \& Code'' by ~\citet{Bhatia16}.
+\paragraph{Datasets} We consider six benchmark datasets, three HTC and three XML, see Table~\ref{tab:datasets}.
+The HTC datasets are Web of Science (WoS)~\cite{ds-wos}, The New York Times Annotated Corpus (NYT)~\cite{ds-nyt}, and RCV1-v2~\cite{ds-rcv1v2}.
+Commonly used XML datasets are Wiki10-31K~\cite{ds-wiki1031}, as well as AmazonCat-13K and Amazon-670K~\cite{ds-amazon}.
+All datasets are available publicly or after signing a license; NYT, while no longer licensable, is used under an existing valid license.
+We use NYT because it is frequently applied in HTC research.